About the Hawaiian Landscape Photos We Use On Our Placement Guides

 Early morning on Kuakini Highway, Kailua Kona

 Since moving to Kona in 2012 I’ve been making little Hawaiian Landscape pictures like the C-17s and Kuakini Highway.
 In 2024 we’ll feature different ones with each new release.
-While isn’t really important what picture appears in the background of our sheets, why not include a little hauʻoli?
+While it isn’t really important what picture appears in the background of our sheets, why not include a little hauʻoli?
 That’s one of several Hawaiian words used to convey happiness and joy.

 Since the Placement Guide pictures are cropped, desaturated, and mostly obscured by the instructions, we thought it would be fun to post the original images here.
 Above is the picture from Thunderbolt Essential Mask set.
 Here’s the picture for the guide from the Gabreski addendum: